xycarto/qgis-tiles/README.md

 Method to pre-render raster tile caches direct from QGIS project.

+- This is not yet a fully developed repo for easy use.
+There are plenty of bugs, hard coded items, and tricky steps.
 - Tested in Linux Enviroment
 - Project is still under development and subject to change without notice